 For lunch today (as I type this), I did not feel like having any animal protein.
 So I made Sautéed Bok Choi with Maitake Mushrooms (or Hen-Of-The-Woods).
 I needed two pans for this as the bok choi takes a lot of space.
 I sautéed the bok choi in avocado oil, for about 8-10 minutes, with a lid on.

 The mushrooms were sautéed in avocado oil, with one whole (peeled and smashed) garlic clove, until golden brown (it takes about 8 minutes).
 I also covered them with a lid while cooking.
 Finished with a drizzle of Modena balsamic vinegar, salt, and pepper.
 Served with half avocado, marinated red onions, and drizzled with lime and olive oil.
 I also had some olives on the side.

 For a printable version of the Plant Paradox YES and NO list please check this LINK.
 The list is not split into Phases.
-So some of the foods on this list are not allowed in Phase One.
+Some of the foods on this list are not allowed in Phase One.